 Do you know the definition of a perfect stock?
 It’s a stock of a company that makes or saves its customers money.

-Although I’m facetious, why not invest in businesses that are doing good while making money?
+Although I’m being a little facetious, why not invest in businesses that are doing good while making money?

 As investors become more focused on subjects like responsible investing and ESG issues, the companies that add value to the world and its customers are likely going to deliver market-beating returns over the long haul.